-The organisations of tomorrow will be AI and data-enabled.
 The successful organisations of today already are.
 If you want to have an evidence-based approach and make the right decisions in an increasingly complex and changing environment, you need data, troves of data, and the right systems to analyse it and make meaningful decisions.

 AI isn’t valid (yet) for all types of situations or decisions, but as the technology improves, so will increase its uses.
 It is difficult to predict with any level of accuracy how AI will help organisations succeed in 2030, but there certainly will be more and more use cases for it.

 AI and data are used to identify and anticipate consumer needs and make marketing and product decisions around them.
 It can also be used to improve business processes, better manage people through people analytics, get the help of “HR bots” to improve hiring methods and other practices, or expand into new markets.

 AI will increase its capabilities very rapidly, but there will be things that humans will be better at or that we will prefer that are done by people, at least for the foreseeable future.

-Trade barriers came down, people traveled more, and corporate supply chains got more complex and interdependent across multiple countries.
+Trade barriers came down, people travelled more, and corporate supply chains got more complex and interdependent across multiple countries.

 Still, the world will continue being smaller and smaller; there is no going back.
 This process will have some hiccups, but we are going towards further integration between countries and cultures, not less.

-Successful companies will have to have the global size and reach, but they will also have to adapt to the local realities.
+Successful companies will have to have a global size and reach, but they will also have to adapt to the local realities.